Organ donation: retrieval upon death

 Minor

-You can refuse the removal of your organs by signing up for the National Organ Donation Denial Register.
+You can refuse the removal of your organs in particular by signing up for the National Organ Donation Denial Register.

 Répondez aux questions successives et les réponses s’afficheront automatiquement